 Big squads mean that the larger teams are able to manage their squads to a degree and can rotate their players however that same competitive level is not at the smaller clubs so players play more.

-Medical professionals tend to normally speak different language but if they speak using language that coaches and managers understand it helps, using words like decreasing team and players performance help, as does explain how the risk taken with a player can impact the planning and physiological of the team.
+Medical professionals tend to normally speak a different language but if they speak using language that coaches and managers understand it helps, using words like decreasing team and players performance help, as does explain how the risk taken with a player can impact the planning and physiological of the team.